aliceyt24/alice-personal-website/content/_index.md

 For more about me, please see [here](/biography).

 Feel free to look around and if anything catches your eye, or you think we could work together, please get in touch!
-I love to collaborate.

 Oi, entre em contato! * *  Escribeme!